VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - You have advantage on Dexterity (Acrobatics) checks to escape grapples while wearing Light Armor.
 - If a creature misses you with a melee attack and you are wearing light armor, you can use your reaction to move 5 feet away without provoking an attack of opportunity.

+## Linguist [Updated]

+You have studied languages, communication, and codes extensively, gaining the following benefits:

+- You increase your Intelligence by 1, to a maximum of 20.
+- You learn three languages of your choice.
+- You can ably create written ciphers.
+Others can't decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equal to your Intelligence score + your proficiency bonus), or they use magic to decipher it.
+- Over the course of an hour of engaging with a creature that knows at least one language, you can learn to communicate with them, even if you do not share a language with them.
+This communication is limited, and cannot communicate words longer than 5 letters that are not proper nouns.

 ## Magically Armored [KeoniKoa]

 You’ve become incredibly adept at protecting yourself with magical forces.
 When a spell cast by an ally modifies your armor class, grants you resistance to a damage type, or grants you temporary hit points, you have the following benefits: